Creation CA07: 2009

 Financial difficulties due to the 2008 financial crisis meant that the CA07 only ran in one race, the 24 Hours of Le Mans.
 Changes to this car include revised rear bodywork and a change of engine to the Judd GV5.5.
 The #4 entry was driven by Jamie Campbell-Walter, Vanina Ickx and Romain Iannetta.
-The car qualified 19th overall, with a time 3:35.960.
-In the final race the team finished 24th overall and 63 laps down.
+The car qualified 19th overall, with a time of 3:35.960.
+In the final race, the team finished 24th overall and 63 laps down.

 Racing results

 Complete Le Mans Series results

 (key) Races in bold indicates pole position.
 Races in italics indicates fastest lap.